hfjg/OpenSCAD/Libraries/README.md

 # OpenSCAD libraries
 ## baConEl
-Basic construction elements and functions
+baConEl contains basic construction elements and functions that make use of OpenSCAD much easier.